biobankinguk/biobankinguk/elastic-search/AZURE.md

 ## Populating The Elastic Search Instance

+Populating the elastic search indices is the final configurational step.
+This takes the existing data from the Directory, and pushing it onto the elastic search instance to be properly indexed.

-To populate the index with existing Directory data, a user with `SuperUser` privalleges can trigger a re-indexing of data via the `SuperUser` portal on the Directory.
+To populate the index with existing Directory data, a user with `SuperUser` privalleges can trigger a re-indexing of data via the `/SuperUser` portal on the Directory.

 ## Securing The Elastic Search Instance